SmirbYrneh420/website/README.md

 - An 88x31 button for your linking needs

 Roadmap:
-- A file viewer for my self-made, AI-free, TerminalMontage annd Paper Mario-inspired art
+- A file viewer for my self-made, AI-free, TerminalMontage and Paper Mario-inspired art
 - An internet browser within an internet browser
 - A proper form of contact
 - And more!